the-teachingRSE-project/competencies/competencies.md

 and the RSE's software needs to be able to interact with the existing domain-specific data repositories.

-### Outside Party interaction (USERS)
-Research software is often developed as part of the research process itself, and like research, it will change in unpredictible ways hence it often has to be developed very closely to its users, the researchers.
-Therefore, roles like developers and users can seldomly be distinguished as most people represent multiple roles ranging from end-users, up to funders.
-However, regardless if this is the case or not: compared to other SE environments, there is an unusually close interaction between and within different roles in research, as well as between experts from different domains.
-Often this means it is necessary for an RSE to think "outside their comfort zone", but at the same time to be able to convey their knowledge and experience to experts of other fields in a way they can understand more easily.
-This includes their own domain knowledge in discussions with RSEs (from other domains), as well as their SE knowledge when talking to domain scientists and also the exchange of new techniques and algorithms to keep their software up-to-date.

 ## Team Skills
 RSEs do not work in isolation.